 Following a deep cleaning, your teeth may feel a little sensitive to temperature, and you may experience a little tenderness.
 Over-the-counters painkillers like ibuprofen are really effective at helping, if you experience any soreness or discomfort.
 It is also advised you brush more gently at first in case there are any tender areas.

-To discuss booking a deep cleaning service and to answer any questions you may have regarding your oral hygiene and dental health, contact your dentist, today, for advice and to book an appointment.
+To discuss booking a deep cleaning service and to answer any questions you may have regarding your oral hygiene and dental health, contact your dentist at Pearland Family Dentistry, today, for advice and to book an appointment.